 2006 Mark Klein AT&T employee disclosed that AT&T had voluntarily complied with NSA requests to monitor Internet communications. unclassified technical documents whose national security meaning became apparent only on the context of their use in connection with the installation of a secret room within the AT&T facility

 2006 Jefferey Sterling leaked details of a successfull operation of the CIA to feed defective information to Iran¨s nuclear weapon program.
 Debate related to involvement of the journalist in the prosecutions not only the leakers.
+Sterling argues that he never leaked information about Iran nuclear weapon program to the journalist, was sentenced.

 2009 Shamai Leibowitz, FBI translator, leaked transcripts of intercepted calls to a blogger, claims that disclosures were intended to expose FBI illegal acts, pled guilty to a lesser offence was sentenced to 20 months imprisonment, justice had not full access to documents, DOCUMENTS RELATED TO TRAFIC D,INFLUENCE STRATEGIC GEOPOLITICAL DECISIONS, *the authorconsiders case similar to Snowden for claims of illegality